American investment firm considering Spurs bid

 "However, there are no ongoing discussions with Cain Hoy."

-On Thursday, Tottenham denied that self-made billionaire Joe Lewis was seeking to sell the club, although Cain Hoy's announcement on Friday fueled speculation.
+On Thursday, Tottenham denied that self-made billionaire Joe Lewis was seeking to sell the club, although Cain Hoy's announcement on Friday fuelled speculation.

 "Cain Hoy confirms that it is at the preliminary stages of assessing a cash offer for Tottenham Hotspur," a statement from the newly-formed investment group said.